 According to the World Health Organization, over 23% of adults and 80% of adolescents are not sufficiently physically active.
 Our kids are living sedentary lives and the adults in their lives are as well.

 Children are spending more time in sedentary activity by using screens and less time in creative, active play that their bodies NEED to thrive and develop.

 We also know that children under a certain age should not have access to screens.
 We know that kids need more active play and creative play that involves the senses.
 We know that our children need these things to regulate emotions, behaviors, and to give their nervous systems what they need to learn and develop.
-We’ve talked a lot on this space about wellness and well-being.
-We’ve discussed the balance of occupations.
-But, have you ever looked deeply into the research on screens?

 Children as young as 2 years old have their own tablets.
 The average age of a child getting a smartphone is now 10.3 years old.
 This is astounding and gravely against recommended ages of screen time according to the American Academy of Pediatric Guidelines.

 The effects of screen time on children is showing up in the research.
 We are seeing astonishing symptoms of screen time in so many ways.
 These are just SOME of the symptoms and signs of screen overload: